stephenmichaelf/stephenmichaelf.github.io/_posts/2016-11-14-My-First-Post.md

 Tasks
 * Add some diagrams to make it more clear, including sample data values
 * Add a section describing how this pattern can be generalized to other purposes and how, what to watch out for, what the requirements are
+* Add link and info to get the code themselves